Morris scores twice, defending champion Sounders beat Fire - WHIZ News

 Seattle started the day parading the MLS championship trophy through the streets and unveiling its second championship banner.
 But much of the opener had been a frustrating mix of being outplayed for stretches and missing several easy opportunities at goal.

-Morris was the difference after coming on as a substitute at halftime.
+Morris was the difference after coming on as a substitute.
 His goal in the 62nd minute off a cross from Cristian Roldan pulled Seattle even.
 The two connected again in stoppage time.
 Off a corner kick from João Paulo, Roldan whipped a header across the front of goal and Morris was standing at the back post to nod it home.

+“(Roldan) put in two really good balls and I was just fortunate enough to be there to finish them,” Morris said.

+Morris was relegated to coming on as a substitute more as a precaution than anything else.
+Morris played 84 minutes on Thursday night in the CONCACAF Champions League and Seattle coach Brian Schemtzer didn’t want to overuse Morris this early and raise the risk of injury.

 Robert Berić scored in the 46th minute for Chicago.
 The Fire, in their first game under coach Raphael Wicky, had two first-half goals waved off because of offside.
 Seattle also had a goal in the 56th minute overturned on video replay after Morris was ruled offside.